 Undhiyu

-Undhiyu is a rich, aromatic medley of winter vegetables slow-cooked to perfection, imbibing the bold flavors of spices and coconut.
+Undhiyu is a rich, aromatic mix of winter vegetables slow-cooked with spices and coconut.

 On the Palate